-7.3.3. p4master_run
+8.3.3. p4master_run

-This is the wrapper script to other SDP scripts.
+This script is the wrapper script to other SDP scripts.
 This ensures that the shell environment is loaded from p4_vars.
 It provides a '-c' flag for silent operation, used in many crontab so that email is sent from the scripts themselves.

-This script is somewhat historical, in that most scripts now directly source the p4_vars script directly.
+It is somewhat historical, in that most scripts now directly source the p4_vars script directly.
 It is still occasionally useful.

-7.3.4. daily_checkpoint.sh
+8.3.4. daily_checkpoint.sh